nimblehq/flutter-templates/.github/wiki/Deployment.md

     - An Apple developer account.
     - Your application’s bundle id.
 This could be multiple bundle ids according to the number of application’s flavors.
-    - An application that links to the bundle id.
+    - A new app's on Apple Store Connect that links to the bundle id.
-    - The access to Github’s [Match repository](https://codesigning.guide/).
+    - The access to Git’s [Match repository](https://codesigning.guide/).

 - Create certificates for distribution and [code signing](https://codesigning.guide/) so we are able to fetch the certificates through [Match](https://docs.fastlane.tools/actions/match/).
 - Setup [Fastlane](https://docs.fastlane.tools/getting-started/ios/setup/) and [Match](https://docs.fastlane.tools/actions/match/).